Kong/docs.konghq.com/app/contributing/markdown-rules.md

 want to include tabs.
 Tabs do not indent well though and often reset the numbering of ordered lists.

-To indent your tabs, including codeblock tabs, you can use the indent filter on a capture of your tabs.
+To indent your tabs so you can maintain your numbering, including codeblock tabs, you can use the indent filter on a capture of your tabs.

 {% raw %}
 {% capture the_code %}
-{%%}
+{%  %}
 {% endraw %}

 ## Admonitions